LinkedIn jail is the topic for this guide.

 However, the profile will soon be re-enabled automatically after the definite suspension period.

 Then, your account may also get restricted if a large number of users are ignoring your invitation and choosing the ‘I don’t know this person’ option.

 LinkedIn will restrict your ability to send invitations to others, thereby hindering the potential of expanding your network.

 If you want to avoid such a scenario, it is suggested that you include a personalized and friendly connection request so that it does not come off as spam.

 Even if your invite is rejected, your LinkedIn profile will not be reported.

-There are many reasons why you could land up in the LinkedIn jail.
-Hence, it is important to avoid all activities that may seem even remotely suspicious.
+There are many reasons why you could land up in LinkedIn jail.
+Hence, it is important to avoid all activities that could seem even remotely suspicious.